 Intrathecal morphine causes miosis and can lower the seizure threshold.
-It can lead to CNS depression, and level of consciousness should be monitored closely.
+It can lead to CNS depression, and the level of consciousness requires vigilant monitoring.

 A single dose of intrathecal morphine can lead to orthostatic hypotension in patients with intravascular hypovolemia or impaired myocardial function on sympatholytic drugs.
 Intrathecal morphine can lead to bradycardia that may potentiate hypotension further.

-The single most serious adverse event encountered during administration of intrathecal morphine is respiratory depression or respiratory arrest.
+The single most serious adverse event encountered during the administration of intrathecal morphine is respiratory depression or respiratory arrest.
 Intrathecal morphine can lead to severe respiratory depression that can last up to 24 hours following administration and could lead to respiratory arrest.
-This respiratory depression follows a biphasic pattern with initial onset within the first 1 to 3 hours and a late onset at about 6 to 12 hours after administration.
-Additional narcotics should be limited within the first 24 hours after administration.
+This respiratory depression follows a biphasic pattern with initial onset within the first 1 to 3 hours and a late-onset at about 6 to 12 hours after administration.
+Clinicians should limit additional opioids for the first 24 hours after administration.
 If necessary, the patient should be monitored closely for signs of respiratory depression/apnea.

-Intrathecal morphine is usually only administered by an oncologist, anesthesiologist or a pain specialist.
+Intrathecal morphine is usually only administered by an oncologist, anesthesiologist, or a pain specialist.
 Typically, intrathecal morphine is more likely to benefit patients with nociceptive or neuropathic pain that is well localized and responsive to systemic opioids.
 This pain may or may not be cancer-related.
-Additionally, intrathecal opiates should be avoided or minimized in patients with substance abuse, pulmonary disease, obstructive sleep apnea or substance abuse.
-Intrathecal administration of morphine through implantable pump should be avoided in patients with cancer-related pain with life expectancy less than 3 months.
+Additionally, intrathecal opiates should be avoided or minimized in patients with substance abuse, pulmonary disease, obstructive sleep apnea, or substance abuse.
+Intrathecal administration of morphine through implantable pumps should be avoided in patients with cancer-related pain and life expectancy less than three months.
 Patients with intrathecal morphine pumps need to be monitored by the nurse.
 The nurse should always have an order for naloxone in case the patient shows signs of opioid toxicity.

 |||Deer TR,Pope JE,Hanes MC,McDowell GC 2nd, Intrathecal Therapy for Chronic Pain: A Review of Morphine and Ziconotide as Firstline Options.
 Pain medicine (Malden, Mass.).
 2018 Aug 22; [PubMed PMID: 30137539]|